 HAMS talks to Bernard Burke, Business Area Manager for Coillte – the Irish state-owned commercial forestry business – about the introduction of its online digitised management system for the organisation’s forestry activities.

 Responsible, sustainable conservation starts and ends with data and facts

-Professional and responsible wildlife management is essential for our community to thrive, to protect our heritage & values.
-But to do this we need to collect and monitor accurate data.
+Professional and responsible wildlife management and conservation is essential for our community to thrive, to protect our environment and natural heritage.
+However, to keep our traditions and natural treasures we must collect and monitor accurate data.

 The HAMS opinion